Automatic backups via ISP Client Acceptor (CAD) or via Crontab/Schedule

 The files generated by the dsmc call

-You can adjust this location to your needs at any time in the included script.
+You can adapt this location to your requirements at any time in the script provided.

-The variable path_tsm_log_dateien is used for this purpose.
+The variable path_tsm_log_files is used for this purpose.